-Parent and Family Support/Education and Support– includes a wide range of parenting groups, classes, and workshops and to strengthen parenting skills and create a stronger family such as: Parenting Wisely, Strengthening Families Program, Nurturing Parent Program (Bavolek), Circle of Parents and Love and Logic.
+Parent and Family Support/Education– includes a wide range of parenting groups, classes, and workshops to strengthen parenting skills and create a stronger family, such as: Parenting Wisely, Strengthening Families Program, Nurturing Parent Program (Bavolek), Circle of Parents and Love and Logic.

 Licensed early learning AND care program support– provides support, assistance, and resources to family childcare homes, preschools, and centers in an effort to help those programs reach and maintain a high level of quality as they care for and educate children in the 0-5 age group.
 We work to collaborate with community organizations and agencies to offer professional development in order for programs to meet state licensing requirements.